- Drop-in workshops

 Students who fail to make satisfactory progress are normally required to withdraw from the program.
 In addition to the departmental guidelines, SFU requires that all graduate students maintain a minimum 3.0 CGPA.

-Before the start of the Summer term, students who satisfy all following criteria:
+Before the end of the Spring term, students who satisfy all following criteria:

 - Excellent academic performance (minimum 3.50 GPA at the end of the Spring term)